adonegan/milestone4-mycomicjumble/README.md

 ### Code Institute

 Course material provided by Code Institute, including the e-commerce mini-project and deployment tutorials, were studied for this project.
+Tutors and the Slack rooms were invaluable when troubleshooting.

 ### W3Schools